nestordemeure/breviarium/data/english.md

 Judge someone to be a keeper of secrets if he never reveals the secrets of another to you out of any friendship - and so suborn such a person to entrust something to him, or to seek from him what you have entrusted: but they are more apt to disclose things to women, children, their beloved, and those they love as superior to themselves.
 If he reveals someone else's secret to you, entrust him with nothing, because he may have someone he loves as much as you.

-It will sometimes be helpful to intercept, reread and respond to the letters of one's subjects.
+It will sometimes be helpful to intercept, read and resend the letters of one's subjects.

 Those who have too many particular and elegant possessions are effeminate and often not very holy.
 Those who have excessively ornate weapons are often poor soldiers; those with overly refined tools of their trade are often poor craftsmen, unless youth excuses it.
 Likewise, those who indulge their own nature too much and are excessively handsome and likeable are often unlearned.